 - (a.)
-Intentionally making physical contact of an insulting and provoking nature with the person of another: or. - (b.)
+Intentionally making physical contact of an insulting and provoking nature with the person of another; or. - (b.)
 Intentionally making physical contact which causes physical harm to another, unless such physical contacts or physical harms were in defense of himself or herself, as provided in Georgia law. - (c.)
-Bullying as defined in Rule 5 of this Code of Student Conduct shall also apply to school bus behavior. - 28.
-Commit any act of sexual harassment as defined in Title IX of the United States Educational Code, or Rule 8 of the Code of Student Conduct & Discipline. - 29.
-Use electronic devices, mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's operation of the school bus. - Mark, deface or otherwise damage School System property (the school bus or any of its equipment) or another's personal property. - 31.
-Incite, advise or counsel others to engage in prohibited acts.
+Bullying as defined in Rule 5 of this Code of Student Conduct shall also apply to school bus behavior. - 27.
+Commit any act of sexual harassment as defined in Title IX of the United States Educational Code, or Rule 8 of the Code of Student Conduct & Discipline. - 28.
+Use electronic devices, mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with or distract the school bus driver's operation of the school bus. - Mark, deface or otherwise damage School System property (the school bus or any of its equipment) or another's personal property. - 30.
+Incite, advise or counsel others to engage in prohibited acts. - 31.
+Use or display any item, including but not limited to, athletic, musical, academic or extra-curricular equipment, in a manner so as to cause a safety hazard to others, interfere with students entering and exiting the school bus, or in any way interfere with or distract the school bus driver's operation of the school bus.